Inedo/inedo-docs/BuildMaster/platforms/java/tomcat.md

 [Apache Tomcat](https://tomcat.apache.org/) is the most popular web server environment used to run Java web applications.

 The project includes open-source implementations of Jakarta EE functionality such as servlets, Java Server Pages (JSP), and more.
-Building Java web applications generate a WAR file as the target or build output, and most Java IDEs include templates (e.g., Maven archetypes) that create the necessary project structure to build and deploy a web application.
+When hosting your application using Tomcat, your Java web application's target output needs to generate a WAR file.
+Most Java IDEs include templates (e.g., Maven archetypes) that create the necessary project structure to build and deploy a web application.

 ## Overview & Concepts {#overview data-title="Tomcat Overview"}

 Tomcat runs on both Windows and Linux, and it includes certain functionality for both.

-Tomcat runs on Windows as a console application and is controllable by batch scripts (e.g., `%CATALINA_HOME%\bin\startup.bat`) or can be hosted as a Windows Service and controlled by the Windows Service Control Manager.
+On Windows, Tomcat can run as a console application and is controllable by batch scripts (e.g., `%CATALINA_HOME%\bin\startup.bat`) or can be hosted as a Windows Service and controlled by the Windows Service Control Manager.

-Tomcat runs on Linux as a console application and is controllable by shell scripts (e.g. `$CATALINA_HOME/bin/startup.sh`), or configured on a per-distro basis to run as a daemon where starting/stopping it depends on the `init` script from the package
+On Linux, it can run as a console application and is controllable by shell scripts (e.g. `$CATALINA_HOME/bin/startup.sh`) or configured on a per-distro basis to run as a daemon where starting/stopping it depends on the `init` script from the package.

-Tomcat consists of different components that implement certain functionality:
+Tomcat internally consists of three major application service components:

 {.docs}
  - **Catalina** - Java servlet container